f4exb/sdrangel/Readme.md

 <h2>Airspy HF+</h2>

 [Airspy HF+](https://airspy.com/airspy-hf-plus/) is supported through [my fork of the airspyhf library](https://github.com/f4exb/airspyhf).
 This is needed because SDRangel uses integer samples at its input.
 The original library post processes the integer samples from the device and presents them as float samples without any other option.
 The maintainer of the original airspyhf library not being cooperative I had to keep changes on my own fork.
-There are also a few bug fixes.

 If you use your own location for libairspyhf install directory you need to specify library and include locations.
 Example with `/opt/install/libairspyhf` with the following defines on `cmake` command line: